 In case you’re feeling similar, I thought today I’d share the things that are helping to boost my Christmas spirit this week.
 If you’ve got more, then I’d love to hear them.

 This weekend, I took Flea to see the Christmas Lights at Dunham Massey.
-This is a National Trust property about an hour from where we live.
+This is a National Trust property about an hour from where we live, but there are similar events nationwide.

 We arrived and had a bit to eat at the on-site restaurant, before spending a lovely couple of hours touring the outdoor lights.
 There are tunnels of fairy lights, fields of giant baubles that flash in time with the music, 20 foot tall stags and, oh, lots more.